lesliecao31/SCENICAdvancedAnalysis/pages/independent_site.md

 ### Step 5: Interactive visualization of data

-        advSCENICvis::AUCVisualizer(strat,Xobj = "x.Robj",tSNE = "tSNE_AUC_50pcs_50perpl.Rds",scenicOptions = "scenicOptions.Rds",PathToRegulonAUC = "3.4_regulonAUC.Rds",      PathToCellInfo = "cellInfo.Rds")
+        advSCENICvis::AUCVisualizer(strat, Xobj = "x.Robj",tSNE = "tSNE_AUC_50pcs_50perpl.Rds",scenicOptions = "scenicOptions.Rds",PathToRegulonAUC = "3.4_regulonAUC.Rds",      PathToCellInfo = "cellInfo.Rds")

 To use the default inputs to the AUCVisualizer function (shown above), enter "Celltype" as the only arguement.
-Otherwise,
+Otherwise, specify the arguments using the names of the files in your working directory. scenicOptions.Rds is a SCENIC input; tSNE_AUC_50pcs_50perpl.Rds, 3.4_regulonAUC.Rds are SCENIC outputs, and cellInfo.Rds contains columns of the Seurat object metadata of stratifying variables of interest.
+All .Rds files must be in the working directory.